awslabs/aws-cloudfront-extensions/docs/security/deploy/README.en.md

 Enter **y** to deploy the stack and create the resources.

-Output should look like the following:
+The output should look like the following:

     ✅  AwsCloudfrontWafStack